How Modern Mental Health Tools Help Consultants Stay at the Center of Client Strategy Conversations

 The Calm Team

-5 min read
+4 min read

 Clinically reviewed by Chris Mosunic, PhD, RD, MBA, Chief Clinical Officer, Calm

 Declining employee well‑being is putting organizations at risk.
-High stress levels are strongly linked to lower productivity and reduced work satisfaction, for example.
+High stress levels are linked to lower productivity and reduced work satisfaction, for example.
 Burned‑out employees are far more likely to be actively looking for new jobs.

 The latest workplace well-being data underscores the urgency: 50% of employees in the US and Canada report experiencing high daily stress, and nearly 30% of US workers say they feel burned out “very often or always,” according to Gallup’s 2025 State of the Global Workplace report.